pilaf/webliero-faq/README.md

 ### Can WebLiero load original LIERO.EXE mods?

 No. WebLiero uses its own mod format.
 Eventually there may be tools to convert from original LIERO.EXE mods to WebLiero mods.

+## Community

+### Where can I interact with the WebLiero community?

+For English language discussions about WebLiero you can join the [Liero Discord server](https://discord.gg/UmmtcA6), or the [/r/liero](https://reddit.com/r/liero) subreddit.
+Both are for general Liero discussion (i.e. not just WebLiero), but WebLiero being the most actively played Liero clone it's the main topic of discussion in both forums.

+There may be discussions forums in other languages, if you know of any please open an issue to have it added here.